 You don’t have to automate your entire business all at once.
 Pick one thing to work on, get it done when you can, and then move to the next.
 In fact, you could automate items as you need them.
 For example, next time you email a new client about what to expect, automate that series.
 You already have to write the email… may as well write it into your email marketing software and have that be the last time.

-At GuppyFish, most clients see automation through their entire project.
+At GuppyFish, most clients see automation through their journey.
 Here’s an example of how that may look:

 All of these items increase communication and trust between me and the client, but they do not require a lot of time.
 While it did take a while to put all that in place, the time saved far outweighs the initial time investment.
 How could you leverage this for your situation?
 Let us know in the comments below.
 In the meantime, keep swimming along!!